School Prayers

 Throughout the year, the school celebrates special feasts, holy days, and liturgical seasons with joyful worship, allowing children to experience the beauty and rhythm of the Church’s life.
 In this way, prayer shapes the spiritual atmosphere of St Joseph’s, helping every member of our community grow in faith and closeness to God.

-Praying a home
+Praying at home

 At St Joseph’s, we encourage our families to make prayer a special part of daily life.
 Praying together helps children grow in faith and strengthens the loving bond between home, school, and parish.

-For more ways to pray and reflect together at home, visit The Mark 10 Mission, which offers wonderful online resources and weekly Gospel reflections for children and families
+For more ways to pray and reflect together at home, visit The Mark 10 Mission, which offers wonderful online resources and weekly Gospel reflections for children and families.